 Because the pituitary gland plays a big role in controlling your hormones, many of the symptoms of craniopharyngioma can look like other hormonal problems.
 Talk to your doctor if you're having symptoms.

-Treatment for craniopharyngioma
+Diagnosis and testing for craniopharyngioma

 Your doctor will talk with you about your symptoms and do a physical exam to check your balance, reflexes, vision and hearing.
 Your doctor may then recommend an imaging test like a CT scan or MRI.
 You might also need to see an eye doctor or an endocrinologist (gland specialist).